ahundt/awesome-robotics/README.md

-# awesome-robotics
+# Awesome Robotics

-Links to tools and info that are useful for robots in one way or another.
+Links to tools and info that is useful for robots in one way or another.

 Simulators
 ----------